leifbr/f5certlabs/docs/class2/module04/module04.rst

 Module – Monitors and Status
 ==============================

-In this section you will configure
+In this section you will configure and apply monitors and interpret the results.

 301a Objectives covered:
    - 1.08-1.10